Himanshu2909/covid19/README.md

 ## Introduction to the project

-covidresources is a platform created for various people to share their ideas, poems, stories, essays, programms, knowledge, creativity, logics, reasonings, etc with the world.
+covidresources is a platform containing leads on various COVID resources.

 So the website is developed on **NextJS** which is a **ReactJS** framework. **ReactJS** works on **Javascript** maybe **nodeJS**.
 The platform helps us to **server side render** the project make the website quite quick.
 On the other hand the database used is **mongodb** and **algolia** is the used search engine.
 We are even using **google recaptcha**